2018-19 Car Shipping Calculator

 Not many people choose air shipping, but it is a form of enclosed transport.
 Although it’s the safest method of transport, it’s significantly more expensive by very much more than road transportation (up to several times the value of your car).
 It may be a suitable option for you depending on your budget and how much your car means to you.
 But most people who would reserve this option for a car will be that it is basically an extension of their identity and worth hundreds of thousands.

-Cost for Inoperable Vehicles In Detail
+Extras: Cost for Inoperable Vehicles

 If your vehicle does not run, you will see an increase due to the extra work involved.
 If you have a car that can be driven onto the shipping trailer, you will pay much less than if you have an inoperable car that has to be loaded with special equipment.
 In the latter case, your shipping company might need to rent special equipment to facilitate your shipping, and the higher costs they will have to take on will be transferred to you as well.
 As mentioned earlier this can range from $150 to $200.00 more.
 In many cases if you are moving a vehicle that is inoperable a far distance, not only does this price increase but availability will also be scarce because not many carriers are equipped for long distance and inoperable vehicles.

-Cost to Ship in relation to Distance, Time, Location, and Auto Transporter
+How We Calcuate Rates: Distance, Time, Location, and Auto Transporter

 You might have already guessed that the further you wish to ship your car, the more it will cost.
 Even though it’s less per mile.
 The miles add up.
 Usually, shipping will cost more per mile for 300 miles or less than for 1000 miles or more.